What Is Assimilation Psychology?

 Assimilation can be how we add information to the existing schemas that form our knowledge base.
 Through assimilation, we may add to our knowledge without changing our basic schema, or belief system.
 If we were to develop new schemas or replace them with new ones through learning, this would constitute the process of accommodation rather than assimilation.

-How assimilation is used in development
+How the knowledge of assimilation is used in cognitive development

 Teachers and instructors use the theory and process of assimilation in a classroom environment.
 Whether a child is being educated in the ways of the world, or an adult is learning new skills and information, instructors may often use the same methods to help students assimilate new information.
 There are several ways that assimilation is used in a classroom setting.